FAngelo94/Hypermedia/README.md

 3)P-IDM Schema

+4)Android Mobile app (.apk)

 NOTES ON THE WEBSITE:

 To develop the website we used the "Creative" Bootstrap Template that uses several Bootstrap Frameworks (including premade JavaScript,  JQuery functions, ecc).

-All the data is queered from the database  using php functions inside the html pages and the files inside the php folder (the php folder also contains the php file used to connect to the database, used by all the pages).
+All the data is queered from the database  using php functions inside the html pages  (the php folder  contains the php file to connect to the database, used by all the pages and the functions to populate the db).

 All the images we used are organized inside the img folder.